rex2630/codeswholesale-for-woocommerce/readme.txt

 *Get brand-new notifications via postback URL*

-With the upgraded plugin, you will always get a notification for new product arrivals, products hidden from the price list or products whose details change.
+With the upgraded plugin, you will always get a notification for new product arrivals, products hidden from the price list or products whose details have changed.

 *Double-check the price*

-Always compare the price you’ve set with the one displayed on the price list.
+Always compare the price you have set with the one displayed on the price list.
 Otherwise, you risk losing on sales.

 *Enable pre-order products*